blooming-generation/text-to-openapi/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A simple Node.js service that uses AI to generate an OpenAPI Specification (OAS) in JSON format based on a natural language request about a specific API endpoint.
+A Node.js service using AI to generate an OpenAPI Specification (OAS) fragment for a *single* API operation based on a natural language request.

 ## Overview

-You provide a natural language query like "I want to list my Stripe refunds", and the service uses a combination of:
+You provide a natural language query describing one or more API operations (e.g., "Generate an OpenAPI spec for the Stripe Refund API, including operations for creating and retrieving refunds").
+The service currently focuses on the **first operation identified** ("Create a refund" in the example) and uses a multi-step AI process:

-*   **Google Gemini 1.5 Pro:** As the primary Large Language Model (LLM).
-*   **Vercel AI SDK:** To orchestrate the LLM interaction and tool usage.
-*   **SerpAPI:** For searching Google for relevant API documentation URLs.
+1.  **Intent Check & Decomposition (Claude 3.5 Haiku):** Verifies the request is for an API spec and breaks it down into distinct operations.
+Selects the first operation for processing.
+2.  **Information Gathering (Claude 3.7 Sonnet + Tools):**
+    *   Uses `search_api_documentation` (SerpAPI) to find relevant documentation URLs for the target operation.
-*   **Firecrawl:** For scraping the content of documentation webpages.
+    *   Uses `read_webpage_content` (Firecrawl) to scrape the content of those pages.
-*   **Swagger Parser:** For validating the generated OAS.
-*   **Internal Evaluator Agents (using Gemini):**
-    *   An "Alignment Evaluator" to ensure the OAS strictly matches the user's specific request.
-    *   A "Veracity Evaluator" to check the generated OAS details against live documentation using the search/scrape tools.

-The service performs an iterative process involving searching, reading, generating, validating, and evaluating until a valid, aligned, and verified OAS (in JSON format) matching the request is produced, or it determines it cannot fulfill the request accurately.
+    *   Summarizes the gathered factual information (method, path, params, responses) into a text block.
+3.  **JSON Generation (Claude 3.7 Sonnet):**
+    *   Takes the text summary from the previous step.
+    *   Uses `generateObject` with a defined OAS schema to structure the information into a valid OAS JSON fragment for the single operation.
+4.  **(Optional) Iterative Validation (Self-Correction - *Currently Disabled*):** *Previous iterations involved a step where the model used a `validate_openapi_schema` tool (Swagger Parser) to validate and potentially correct its own JSON output iteratively.
+This has been replaced by the direct `generateObject` approach in step 3.*

+The final result is a single OAS JSON fragment representing the first identified operation.

 ## Features

-*   Natural language input to generate specific OpenAPI endpoint definitions.
+*   Natural language input to generate specific OpenAPI operation definitions.
-*   Multi-tool agent architecture (search, scrape, validate, evaluate).
+*   Multi-step, multi-model agent architecture (Anthropic models, Search, Scrape).
-*   Iterative refinement process for improved accuracy and relevance.
-*   Alignment and Veracity checks using dedicated LLM evaluations.
+*   Focuses on generating a spec for the first identified API operation in a query.
-*   JSON-only OpenAPI 3.x output.
+*   JSON-only OpenAPI 3.x output fragment.

 ## Prerequisites

-*   Node.js (v18.11+ recommended for `pnpm dev` watch mode)
+*   Node.js (v18.11+ recommended)
 *   pnpm package manager (or npm/yarn, adjust commands accordingly)
 *   API Keys:
-    *   Google Gemini API Key (from [Google AI Studio](https://aistudio.google.com/) or Google Cloud)
+    *   Anthropic API Key (from [anthropic.com](https://console.anthropic.com/))
     *   SerpAPI API Key (from [serpapi.com](https://serpapi.com/))
     *   Firecrawl API Key (from [firecrawl.dev](https://firecrawl.dev/))